-insertselection(name[,name,...])
-This action retrieves the value of the first (left-most) named selection that exists or the cut buffer that is not empty and inserts it into the Text widget at the current insert point location.
-A name can be a selection (e.g. PRIMARY) or a cut buffer (e.g CUT_BUFFER0).
+extend-end(name[,name,...])
+This action ends a text selection that began with the extend-start action, and asserts ownership of the selection or selections specified.
+A name can be a selection (e.g. PRIMARY) or a cut buffer (e.g CUT_BUFFERO).
+Note that case is important.
+If no names are given, in- This action retrieves the value of the first (left-most) sert-selection(name[,name,...])named selection that exists or the cut buffer that is not empty and inserts it into the Text widget at the current insert point location.
+A name can be a selection (e.g. PRIMARY) or a cut buffer (e.g CUT_BUFFERO).

+PRIMARY is asserted.

 Note that case is important.